adachille/parkinsons-detector/README.md

 ## Welcome to GitHub Pages

+## Introduction and Motivation
+Parkinson’s disease (PD) is the most common neuro-degenerative movement disorder [1].
+Characterized by the degradation of dopaminergic neurons, PD patients develop severe motor symptoms and cognitive impairment.
+Unfortunately, treatment options for PD treat symptoms and do not reverse the underlying neuronal degradation and disease progression [1].
+Currently, the best method of defense against PD is early detection.
+However, patients are often diagnosed with PD by severe motor dysfunction, occurring around 80% degeneration of dopamine neurons [2].
+Therefore, it is important to diagnose PD before its advancement to preserve neuron integrity and slow progression.

+One strategy for early detection of PD is speech pattern recognition.
+PD vocal dysfunction may be identified 5 years before traditional diagnoses by changes including, reduced volume and tongue flexibility, narrow pitch range, and long pauses [3].
+In this project, we used various speech-related data sets to classify and predict PD disease severity.

+## Data Description

 You can use the [editor on GitHub](https://github.com/adachille/parkinsons-detector/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.